Chicken chicks on conveyor belt in a factory farm

 Animals Australia team

-Since he can’t lay eggs, a male chick is considered ‘worthless’.
-So, every day in hatcheries, boys are sorted from girls and dropped into metal grinding machines, or gassed to death.
+Since he can’t lay eggs, a male chick is considered ‘worthless’ to the egg industry.
+So, every day in hatcheries, males are sorted from females and dropped into metal grinding machines or gassed to death.

 This image contains content which some may find confronting

-Tiny yellow chicks going over the side of a conveyor belt into a mincing machine
+Tiny yellow chicks, bred into the egg industry, going over the side of a conveyor belt into a macerator.

-Their first day on earth is overwhelming, frightening - and it will be their last.
-Because they are male - so cannot lay eggs - they are a 'waste product' of the commercial egg industry.
+Their first day on earth is overwhelming, frightening – and it will be their last.
+Because they are male and cannot lay eggs, they are deemed a 'waste product' of the commercial egg industry.

 See how easy (and delicious!) it is to replace eggs in your meals by exploring our handy guide to egg-free living.
 From sweet to savoury, cakes to quiches, there is an abundance of natural and tasty ingredients that do what eggs do – but kinder.